“His preliminary findings suggested growing numbers of young people, particularly women, were regretting gender reassignment”

 Our Observatory doesn’t understand why The Guardian quote an American activist in this English debate, “The US transgender activist Riki Wilchins told Today there had been a strong political undercurrent in previous studies, which had been used to restrict transgender people’s access to surgery.”

 “So when I see one more study that aims to show transgender people really don’t need this or want this, or they are just deluded or suffering from some other kind of psychopathology, I look at it a little bit warily … The problem is not the study itself, it’s the uses to which that study is put,” she said.
-Why does the American activist quoted show fear to a possible negative result and disapprove of scientific research to help affected people?
+Why does the American activist quoted show fear of a possible negative result and disapprove of scientific research to help affected people?

 “The research is necessary to really help people” affirms James Caspian

 Caspian said he understood concerns in the transgender community.
-“I’ve worked for many years with people who have transitioned their gender and I think that when people feel marginalised and vulnerable to criticism, they are very sensitive to anything they may perceive as that, and feel afraid,” he said.
+“I’ve worked for many years with people who have transitioned their gender and I think that when people feel marginalized and vulnerable to criticism, they are very sensitive to anything they may perceive as that, and feel afraid,” he said.

 “The idea we might use the information from the research that I was going to do in a way that would not help people is completely wrong.
 The research is necessary to really help people.”